Thunderbell-dev/Thunderbell-dev/README.md

 # 👋 Hi, I'm Thunder!

-**Fullstack developer with experience in both frontend and backend development, as well as managing my own server infrastructure.**
+**Fullstack developer with experience in both frontend and backend development,<br> as well as managing my own server infrastructure.**

 ## 🌟 Tech Stack